bobbimanners/Applecorn/README.md

 Applecorn should work on the //c, //c+ also.
 Please let me know if you are able to test it on one of these systems.
-(Applecorn does not work propertly on the Apple IIgs, but we hope to support the GS eventually!)
+(Applecorn does not work properly on the Apple IIgs, but we hope to support the GS eventually!)

 ## How to Run the Software